stephengold/Minie/README.md

     enumerate all collision objects that overlap with it, based on axis-aligned bounding boxes.

-Minie also provides ray tests and sweep tests.
+Minie also provides contact tests, ray tests, and sweep tests.

 [Jump to table of contents](#toc)